 Use and Release of Student Information

 The Family Educational Rights and Privacy Act of 1974 (FERPA) was designed to protect the privacy of educational records and to establish the rights of students to inspect and review their educational records.
 It also provides control over the release of educational record information.
 The original intent of this legislation was to keep elementary and high school records private and to give parents access to their child's school records.

-Once a student turns eighteen OR attends an institution of higher education (college/university), the rights of access to the student's records transfer to the student.
+After a student turns eighteen or attends an institution of higher education (a college or university), the rights of access to the student's records transfer to the student.
 This means that all academic information regarding a college student goes directly to the student unless the student has given specific, written permission to release that information to someone else.

 While parents understandably have an interest in their child's academic progress, they are not automatically granted access to a student's records without written consent of the student.
 Parents are encouraged to consult with the student if academic information is needed.